 - In addition, three laser cutting machines for sheets in the 6,000 x 2,000 mm range

 - Cutting of bevels up to 45 degrees and 16 m length

 - Filigree plate cuts with the BrightLine cutting process from Trumpf

 - High-quality plates with thicker materials with the Trumpf CoolLine process

 With our fiber laser, we can cut much higher material thicknesses.
 This machine has over 15,000 watts, which is almost three times the power of conventional laser systems.
 Due to the enormous output, this machine is not only able to cut thicker sheets, but also achieves a much higher cutting speed with thinner thicknesses.

 Up to 150 meters per minute is the highest speed possible with this machine.
 The working area of this machine is 6,000 x 2,000 mm.

 With our laser machines we are able to produce large and small parts effectively and in good quality.

-Chamfer laser cutting is possible up to 45° and up to 16 meters length!
+Laser cutting of bevels is possible up to 45° and 16 m length!

 Influence of the material quality on laser cutting